Is your school good? Does it successfully educate the children it serves?

-Is your school successful at educating the children it serves?
-It's a tough question for many reasons, beginning with a powerful cognitive bias: it goes against human nature to be objective about your own choices.
+It's a tough question for many reasons, beginning with a cognitive bias: it goes against human nature to be objective about your own choices.

+The indicators on the Dashboard summarize performance in five color-coded levels.
 In Dashboard reports, icons accompany the colors, allowing them to be printed in black and white.

 Not every indicator on the Dashboard uses all the colors, but red always indicates a problem.
 Blue is always best — even better than green.

-Several of the indicators on the Dashboard share an important similarity: they are meant to show "Performance" rather than just the most recent status of a measurement.
+Several of the indicators on the Dashboard share an important similarity: they are meant to show Performance rather than just the most recent status of a measurement.
 What's the difference?

 Performance is Status adjusted for Change

-To evaluate "Performance," the Dashboard compares how things are ("status") with how they are changing for better or worse.
+To evaluate Performance, the Dashboard tries to compare how things are (most recent "status" measure) with how they are changing for better or worse.
 For example, the indicator for graduation rates takes into consideration both the most recent graduation rate as well as the prior year's rate.
-On the Dashboard, context matters: two schools with exactly the same current graduation rate could show different performance levels on the Dashboard depending on whether that rate represents an increase or a decrease.
-When the Dashboard draws your attention, it's an invitation to dig deeper.
+On the Dashboard, context matters: two schools with exactly the same current graduation rate could show different performance levels on the Dashboard depending on whether that rate seems to be getting better or worse.

 Digging deeper means looking beyond averages.
 The Dashboard can present a big-picture summary of performance in schools and districts, but it can also show filtered views that help you focus on student subgroups.
 This can help you see patterns.
-If you are trying to ensure that no students are being left behind, the Dashboard can help you advocate for changes to ensure that all kids get the attention and support they need.
+If you are trying to ensure that no students are being left behind, the Dashboard can help you advocate for changes to ensure that all students get the attention and support they need.

 Because the California School Dashboard is such an important resource in California's education system, we provide a lot more information about it in the Ed100 blog.
-Here are the major posts, organized as a series:
+Here are some of the major posts, organized as a series:

 Search all lesson and blog content here.